Celestial Empire

-Ideological background
+Background

-The ideological background of term 'Celestial Empire' is Sinocentrism.
 In traditional Chinese history, the Chinese ruling class tended to perceive their country as a "great central kingdom."
 Such trends have helped create the concept of Celestial empire, and these ideas have had a great influence on their neutralization ideas so far from generation to generation after generation.
-The so-called Central Kingdom Complex was based on the understanding of neo-authoritarianism that equates China as "everything under the sky."
+The Central Kingdom Complex was based on the understanding of China as "everything under the sky."
 According to Chinese studies, this concept of Chinese thought does not merely mean a glorious and powerful civilization.
 For them, they recognized their country as the only true civilization in all respects, including geography.
 Furthermore, the concept began to converge with the" noble race" to create boundaries between Chinese thought and other things.
 For the emperors of the central kingdom of China, the world can be roughly divided into two broad and simple categories: civilization and non-civilization, which means the people who have accepted the emperor's supremacy, the Heavenly virtue and its principle, and the people who have not accepted it.

 China's neighbors were obliged to pay their respects to the 'excellent' Chinese emperors within these boundaries on a regular basis.
 It can be said that this was the most important element of the East Asian order, which was implicit in the name of Celestial Empire in the past.
 Under this order of China, the trade of goods between Empire and other dynasties took place in the form of the payment of tributes from neighboring states and the receipt of return goods from China.
 And this trade was sometimes more beneficial to tributaries than to China.
-In general, the Qing Dynasty received special products from the Foreign Affairs Bureau, and the Qing Dynasty received books and silk.
+In general, the Qing dynasty received special products from the Foreign Affairs Bureau, and the Qing dynasty received books and silk.
 The Chinese emperor also exercised power over the surrounding dynasty under the name of Celestial Empire.
-Especially in the case of kings of ancient Korea, it was the subject of the Chinese emperor.
-The most representative dynasty of Korea, Joseon's aristocrats voluntarily used the term "Cheonjo," meaning Celestial Empire, in official diplomatic documents between the two countries for the Qing Dynasty.
-It was in the same vein that they called China's army a heavenly soldier.
-Meanwhile, another Korean dynasty, Goryeo, internally referred to the Heavenly Kingdom.
-Wang Geon, who founded the kingdom of Goryeo, named the unit Cheongun, which means the army of heaven, for the battle of Ilichon.
-In addition, the Buddhist monk of Goryeo, Myocheong, named the rebel army Chen Gyeon-chungun, and wanted to establish the people who were kings of Goryeo as the emperor of the Great Powers.
-They also called the marriage between royal families 'cheonin' in the sense of heavenly ties.
-The amnesty decree of the Goryeo Dynasty was believed to provide compassion to the entire world by the son of heaven.